Skip to Content

 • Location of the bowl – Dogs don’t process things with the same logic as we do.
 They notice simultaneous conditions and come to their conclusions.
 That’s why dog commands work.
 They don’t know that “SIT” means sit.
 They just know that the sound relates to them sitting because it is uttered when they are sitting.

 When similar reasoning is applied to feeding, your Pitbull might assume that because he gets food in a specific corner every time, the corner is integral to his sustenance.
-By switching up the location of his bowl, you solidify that the location doesn’t matter, and the only constant in his feeding routine is you as the provider.
+By switching up the location of his bowl, you solidify that the location doesn’t matter and the only constant in his feeding routine is you as the provider.

 • Location of the dog bed – finally, dogs sleep where they feel protected.
 And if your Pitbull is sleeping in the same corner every night, he might get territorial.
 Resource guarding isn’t just about food and water.
-Sometimes the “resource” that your dog is guarding is real estate.
+Sometimes, the “resource” your dog is guarding is real estate.
 By changing the location of your Pitbull’s bed now and then, you get him to feel safe in different parts of the house.
 More importantly, you make him less territorial, which is great for his social life.

 Here are some further steps to stop your Pitbull from resource guarding: